jmenestr/ClimbCalifornia/README.md

 * Json responses are built using JBuilder to structure json response in logical way for front end use
 * User partials for modular jbuilder templates of discrete components
 * User jbuilder cache to prevent reloading of templates unless data has changed.
-This speeds up load times dramatically ( ~ 10x ) when
+This speeds up load times  ( ~ 3x when after initial loading

 <pre>
   # Example for User Feed template